 These features might affect how you set up your router or the devices that connect to it.

 If you're connecting to a Wi-Fi network from an iPhone, iPad, iPod touch, or Apple Watch, learn about using private Wi-Fi addresses in iOS 14, iPadOS 14, and watchOS 7.

 Make sure that your device has Location Services turned on for Wi-Fi networking, because regulations in each country or region define the Wi-Fi channels and wireless signal strength allowed there.
 Location Services helps to ensure that your device can reliably see and connect to nearby devices, and that it performs well when using Wi-Fi or features that rely on Wi-Fi, such as AirPlay or AirDrop.

 - Choose Apple menu > System Preferences, then click Security & Privacy.

-- Click in the corner of the window, then enter your password.
+- Click the lock in the corner of the window, then enter your administrator password.

 - In the Privacy tab, select Location Services, then select Enable Location Services.

 - Scroll to the bottom of the list of apps and services, then click the Details button next to System Services.

 - Go to Settings > Privacy > Location Services.